endric-daues/transformers/README.md

 Nevertheless, this was only a starting point.
 I split the monolithic script into dataset, tokenizer, model, trainer sections, and expanded the config-based runner to allow for a well-documented experiment setup.
 Modularizing this code makes it easier to exchange the GPT model with a BERT or RoBERTa model, or switch out the character-level tokenizer with a byte-pair encoding setup, or some other fancy pre-trained module.
 The PyTorch DataLoader seems like a useful feature for maximizing compute utilization in larger training runs, and inheriting a base class means one can easily configure different dataset classes for different datasets.
 Theoretically, this means the jump from text to image to multi-modal datasets shouldn't be too crazy.

 Recently, PyTorch released a matrix multiplication visualizer, which I sought to take advantage of here to provide a visual step-by-step approach to the attention mechanism.
 Screenshots for a specific attention implementation can be found in the attention notebook.
 The other notebooks are my way of testing and explaining what else is going on in the code.
-Sometimes, this is just a matter of checking the dimensions of the tensor going  in and out of a module,
+Sometimes, this is just a matter of checking the dimensions of the tensor going  in and out of a module.

 ## Contents